AU professor launches The Asian Gold Ribbon Campaign

 She said Asians and non-Asians adorning gold ribbons demonstrates courage and unity to stand up against anti-Asian racism.
 It is an outward expression signifying pride in Asian heritage and culture.
 Watch the video below to learn how to make your own gold ribbon.

-Show your support of this important initiative, launched by AU faculty member, Dr. Gina Wong in any way you feel compelled.
+Show your support of this important initiative, launched by AU faculty member, Dr. Gina Wong.
 More information and links to resources and Asian Gold Ribbon merchandise can be found on the Asian Gold Ribbon website.